United Breweries Earnings Call Transcripts

 Q4 saw 5% volume and 9% net sales growth, with premium segment up 24% and gross margin at 42.1%.
 Strategic CapEx in UP and distribution redesign support long-term growth, while regulatory and supply chain challenges persist.

-Q3 saw 8% volume growth and 10% net sales increase, led by premiumization and new launches, but EBIT declined due to investments and one-time costs.
-Market share rose in most states, with a major greenfield brewery investment announced for UP and ongoing focus on long-term growth and efficiency.
+Q3 saw 8% volume growth and 10% net sales increase, driven by premiumization and price hikes, but EBIT declined due to investments and one-time costs.
+Major CapEx in UP and new product launches support long-term growth, while policy and affordability risks remain.

 Q2 saw 5% volume and 12% net sales growth, with premium segment up 27% and EBIT up 23%.
 Amstel Grande launched to accelerate premiumization, while regulatory and weather headwinds persist.
 Gross margin was 44%, slightly down year-over-year but improved sequentially.

-Net sales rose 9% and EBIT grew 29% year-over-year, with premium volume up 44% despite election-related supply disruptions.
-Margin gains were driven by product mix and local premium production, while capacity expansion and regulatory engagement remain key priorities.
+Net sales rose 9% year-over-year, with premium volume up 44% and EBIT up 29%.
+Margin gains were driven by product mix and revenue management, while election-related restrictions temporarily impacted market share.
+Strategic focus remains on premiumization, capacity expansion, and regulatory engagement.